How feedback becomes one practical next step.

 Goal

-Start with the development aim that matters now so the survey is anchored in what the participant is trying to improve.
+Let each participant choose the development goal they want feedback on, so the survey stays anchored in what they are trying to improve.

 Feedback round

-Gather perspective from the people who experience their work
+Gather feedback from the people who work with the participant

 02